 a lecture performance by Daniel Peltz and Ioana Jucan

-Performed at the Norrköping Art Museum (Sweden) on April 7, 2018.
+Performed at the Norrköping Art Museum (Sweden) in April 2018 & at the Rejmyre Folkets Hus in July 2019.

 Drawing on the long-term collaboration between Peltz and Jucan (in her role as ethnographer-in-residence for the Performing Labor project), this lecture performance activates and extends Peltz’ installations on display (Seeking an Any Thing in the ruins of Rejmyre’s Future and a refuge in Rejmyre).
 The lecture performance engages the real and imaginary archives of Performing Labor, aiming to access the unconscious of the project, through performance and performance philosophy methods.